Category Archives: Professors 2007-2012

 Gustav Leonhardt

-For almost 50 years, Gustav Leonhardt – harpsichordist, organist, conductor – is counted among the most respected specialists in both the theory and practice of early music.
-Acclaimed for his numerous recordings of music ranging from keyboard masterpieces of the early Baroque to Mozart’s sonatas, Leonhardt has played a critical role in bringing period-instrument performanceContinue Reading
+For over 50 years, Gustav Leonhardt – harpsichordist, organist, conductor – was counted among the most respected specialists in both the theory and practice of … read more

 Ketil Haugsand